Supereg/homebridge-http-notification-server/README.md

         const characteristic = jsonRequest.characteristic;
         const value = jsonRequest.value;

-        let characteristicType;
+        // #testCharacteristic returns true if the service was added the specified characteristic.
+        //  you could ad additional checks to adjust for your needs const validCharacteristic = this.service.testCharacteristic(characteristic);

-        switch (characteristic) {
+        if (!validCharacteristic) {
-            case "On":
-                characteristicType = Characteristic.On;
-                break;
-            default:
-                this.log("Encountered unknown characteristic when handling notification: " + jsonRequest.characteristic);
+            this.log("Encountered unknown characteristic when handling notification: " + characteristic);
-                return;
-        }

-        this.ignoreNextSet = true; // see method setStatus()
+            return; // in this example we ignore invalid requests }

-        this.service.setCharacteristic(characteristicType, value);
+        this.service.updateCharacteristic(characteristic, value);
     },

     getStatus: function(callback) {
-        // http request
+        // request
     },

     setStatus: function(on, callback) {
-        /*
-         the setCharacteristic() from handleNotification() also triggers the setStatus().
-         So we need ignore this one request.
-Otherwise it could be possible that we get into an infinite loop under certain circumstances.
-         */
-        if (this.ignoreNextSet) {
-            this.ignoreNextSet = false;
-            callback(undefined);
-            return;
-        }
-        // http request
+        // request
     }

 };